 How My 5k A Day Challenge Went

 The first couple of days went as expected.
-I had previously averaged around a 9’44” mile when running 5k everyday, so the first day was picking up right where I left off.
+I had previously averaged around a 9’44” mile when running 5k every day, so the first day was picking up right where I left off.

 My pace was a bit of a trouble spot for me.
-I could feel myself start slowly and gradually increase each run, but that didn’t fit what I wanted.
+I could feel myself start slowly and gradually increasing each run, but that didn’t fit what I wanted.
 I wanted a consistent pace from the first step to the last, so I knew I needed to work on this going forward.

 By the end of the first week, I didn’t feel any improvements in muscular endurance or general fitness.
 Each day was a struggle to get through the run.
 My breath wasn’t coming easy, and my body was not thrilled at what it was being put through.